19hours/sg-statutes/Acts/Environmental Protection and Management Act.md

 Sulphur in diesel in which the sulphur content is 0.001% or less by weight.

-Sulphur in petrol intended for use in Singapore as fuel for motor vehicles or industrial plants
+Sulphur in petrol intended for use in Singapore as fuel for industrial plants

 Sulphur in petrol in which the sulphur content is 0.005% or less by weight.